Correcting non-independent and non-identically distributed errors with surface codes: Overview of the surface code

 the logical failure rate obeys

-leading to greatly suppressed logical failure rates in the regime of a large bias.
-Furthermore, all paths connecting two anyons in the XZZX code are realized with an equal probability
+leading to greatly suppressed logical failure rates in the regime of a large bias~\cite{Lee2021}.
+Furthermore, all paths connecting two anyons labelled by $i$ and $j$ in the XZZX code are realized with an equal probability